Measuring the Pipeline

 4 Saliency protection Itti & Koch 2001, Hershler 2005 Face saliency 4.79× control; protection ratio 0.283

-5 Mixed-density search Halverson & Hornof 2011 Density gate predicts same sparse/dense degradation pattern as EPIC model
+5 Mixed-density search Halverson & Hornof 2011 Density gate validates at macro level; word-level granularity gap found

-The validation infrastructure — 5 capture scripts, 5 analysis scripts, 15 reference pages, 25+ golden captures — now ships with the repository.
+The full validation infrastructure ships with the repository: 5 capture scripts, 5 analysis scripts, 15 reference pages, 25+ golden captures, and machine-readable JSON of published data spanning 45 years of vision science (Rovamo 1979, Mullen 2002, Hansen 2009, Bowers 2025).
 Every claim in the arxiv paper can be reproduced by running the scripts.

 8 half-octave DoG bands